apache/mxnet/docs/how_to/add_op_in_backend.md

 If there are any unequal non-zero values in the same dimension of two shapes, such as (2, 3) and (3, 3), the macro would throw an exception with an error message for shape inference.
-5. At the end of the function body, we check whether the output shape is completely known by testing whether its size is greater than 0.
+5. At the end of the function body, we checked whether the output shape is completely known by testing whether its size is greater than 0.
 If not, the function should return `false` to notify the caller about shape inference failure.
 6. MXNet provides a convenience function implementing the logic of mutual inference